hachadorian/cloud-resume-frontend/README.md

 # cloud-resume-frontend

-Resume hosed on AWS using s3 service.
+Resume hosted on AWS using s3 service.
 Automatically updates on any pushes into master branch.

 url: http://tyler-hachadorian-cloud-resume.s3-website-us-east-1.amazonaws.com/